trailofbits/cb-multios/README.md

 ### OS X Notice

 By default on Mac OS X, failed polls generate core dumps in /cores.
-With hundreds and thousands of tests this can quickly fill up your system parition.
+With hundreds and thousands of tests this can quickly fill up your system partition.
 Disable these with:

 ```bash
 $ sudo sysctl -w kern.coredump=0